pmarinelli18/TPEDCoasterControlsFall2019/README.md

 <h2>Getting Started?</h2>
 Here are some things to download before working on programming the logic behind the coaster.<br />
-To be able to push and pull from this repository to your local machine we use gitBash<br />
+To be able to push and pull from this repository to your local machine we use git and gitBash<br />
 https://git-scm.com/downloads<br />
+once you download git you could then create a folder for your TPED files, rightclick inside the folder and select "Git Bash Here".
+With your GitHub username and email fill in the following command: git config --global user.name "Your name here" git config --global user.email "your_email@example.com" At this point you can now clone the repository onto your local machine using the link from this page when clicking the green button and the following command: git clone HTTP_URL_FROM_GREEN_BUTTON
-next we will need to download the IDE for arduino to be able to run are program<br />
+Now you have all the files we have been working on. next we will need to download the IDE for arduino to be able to run are program<br />
 https://www.arduino.cc/en/Main/Software<br />